Our Team

 Carol Manetta was born in Michigan, USA and traveled extensively to research Virtual Reality in its early stages.
 This allowed her to form research protocols for other topics, including worker owned cooperatives, farming organically, hydroponics food production and more.
 Her master’s degree in instructional design, development and testing prepared her for community work after her tenure at Ford Motor Company and its subsidiary, Ford Credit, was completed.
 This degree and work brought her experience to other topics: airline personnel training, prisoners returning to society, hydroponics tower production, worker owned cooperatives functioning, and more.

 Carol's current book publications include Worker Cooperative People Skills; Worker Cooperative Technical Skills; Saving Earth: Regenerated Land, Clean Water, Food for All; and a contributing chapter in the book developed for the COP26 United Nations Climate Summit, Climate Adaptation: Accounts of Resilience, Self-Sufficiency and Systems Change.
-She is a member of the Planetary Health Alliance, Harvard University, and the International Institute for Performance Improvement.
+She is an inducted member of the Conscious Food Systems Alliance, convened by the United Nations Development Programme as well as the Planetary Health Alliance, John Hopkins University.
 In 2017 she received the Spirit of EPICS Award (Engineering Projects in Community Service) from Arizona State University.

 Ina Lee is a seasoned fundraising professional.
 To her, fundraising goes beyond the dollar amount.
 It is about developing an organization into a sustainable, impactful force for community good.